Updated: May 21

-I say this lightly, comparing twins can be hurtful!
+I say this lightly; comparing twins can be hurtful!

 Even as adults, when onlookers compare, there can be a positive comment for one and a negative one for the other.
 Everyone is happy when we receive compliments, but being compared can be very hurtful to one.

 I have had many questions like - "Who was the better athlete?"
-My response was, "we have equal ability in sports.
+My response was, "We have equal ability in sports.
 I just never wanted to feed into who was better than who.

 Other common questions -"Who is smarter? and "Who is the bad one?"
 To me, these are ridiculous questions to ask individuals.
 And my question back to them - Why is this question important to you?

 My recommendation to everyone who asks comparing questions, pause for a second before asking such questions.
 People blurt out without thinking about how it may be hurtful to one twin.
-We are individuals like everyone else, as there are many differences and similarities amongst identical twins.
+We are individuals like everyone else, as there are many differences and similarities among identical twins.